atanasster/storybook/addons/controls/README.md

 This is one of our favorite features, basically allowing 1-line function component testing out of the box.

+By default., Addon Controls selects somebasic random data generator for your field type.

-Addon Controls also allows you to specify the [faker.js](https://github.com/marak/Faker.js/) data generator and options to use.
-For example you can be specifc that a field will need only astreet address, or zip code.
+Additionally, Addon Controls allows you to specify the [faker.js](https://github.com/marak/Faker.js/) data generator and options to use.
+For example you can be specifc that a field will need to be a street address, or a zip code.
 In the example below, we will generate random numbers between 50 and 100.

 ```js
 export const randomNumber = ({ number }) => number;